 For the seller of an option, there is no maximum loss.
 In some circumstances you may be required to make further payments to pay for losses.
-The total loss you may incur may significantly exceed the amount invested.
+The total loss you may incur may significantly exceed the amount invested as initial margin.
 It is possible for the price for the underlying futures contract to fall below zero: a futures price of zero should not be considered as the limit for potential losses for the holder of a short put option position.
-As the seller of a put option contract, you may be selected to buy a futures contract at an unfavourable price on any Exchange business day.
-This futures position has risks associated with it.
-Where the future and the option on the future have the same expiration date, being selected to buy a futures contract at expiration does not result in a continuing market risk exposure.